Melting-point depression: Semiconductor/covalent nanoparticles

 Equation 3 indicates that melting point depression is less pronounced in covalent nanoparticles due to the quadratic nature of particle size dependence in the melting Equation.

 Proposed mechanisms

 The specific melting process for nanoparticles is currently unknown.
 The scientific community currently accepts several mechanisms as possible models of nanoparticle melting.
 Each of the corresponding models effectively matches experimental data for the melting of nanoparticles.
 Three of the four models detailed below derive the melting temperature in a similar form using different approaches based on classical thermodynamics.
+These models generally describe melting at a fixed nanoparticle size.
+Under high-vacuum conditions, nanoparticles can instead shrink by sublimation before reaching the size at which they melt.

 Liquid drop model

 The liquid drop model (LDM) assumes that an entire nanoparticle transitions from solid to liquid at a single temperature.
 This feature distinguishes the model, as the other models predict melting of the nanoparticle surface prior to the bulk atoms.
 If the LDM is true, a solid nanoparticle should function over a greater temperature range than other models predict.
 The LDM assumes that the surface atoms of a nanoparticle dominate the properties of all atoms in the particle.
 The cohesive energy of the particle is identical for all atoms in the nanoparticle.

 The LDM represents the binding energy of nanoparticles as a function of the free energies of the volume and surface.
 Equation 4 gives the normalized, size-dependent melting temperature of a material according to the liquid-drop model.